Associate Professor and Graduate Chair

-Political Economy : Political Ecology : Marxism and Subaltern Studies : Labour and Livelihoods : Climate Change Adaptation
+Political Economy : Political Ecology : Labour and Livelihoods : Climate Change Adaptation

 At present my work critically assesses the idea of climate change adaptation viewed through the lens of political ecology.
-To this end I am undertaking a comparative research project on power, conflict and climate change adaptation in South Asia and Latin America.
-My forthcoming book The Political Ecology of Climate Change Adaptation will be published by Routledge in 2014.
+My forthcoming book The Political Ecology of Climate Change Adaptation will be published by Routledge in Fall 2014.
 It provides the first systematic critique of the concept of climate change adaptation that is now deeply embedded in the field of international development.
 Drawing on a closely reworked political ecology framework, the book argues that climatic change is not something ‘out there’ that we adapt to, but is an internal yet strikingly uneven part of the way in which lived environments are actively produced through tethered social and biophysical forces.
-These arguments are concretised through three case studies in agrarian Asia that demonstrate how climatic change emerges as a core element in the ongoing transformation of contested rural landscapes.
+These arguments are explored through three case studies in agrarian Asia that demonstrate how climatic change emerges as a core element in the ongoing transformation of contested rural landscapes.
 In so doing, the book recalibrates the very frameworks through which we envisage climatic change in the context of contemporary debates over development, livelihoods and poverty.